devangi-08/LECO/CASE_STUDY.md

 Most assessment platforms treat questions as monolithic objects: a question belongs to a topic, and a student either gets it right or wrong.
 The analytical resolution stops there.

-But questions have an endogenous structure — what this project calls a **question ontology**.
+But questions have an endogenous structure, what this project calls a **question ontology**.
 Every exam question, when examined closely, is actually a composite of three separable analytical layers:

 ### The Three Layers of Question Ontology